 Skip to main content

-Venom immunotherapy is an effective treatment for severe allergies to bees, wasps and Jack Jumper ants, and usually takes three to five years, but is not yet available for ticks or other types of ants.
+Venom immunotherapy is an effective treatment for severe allergies to bees, wasps and Jack Jumper ants and usually takes three to five years.
+It is not yet available for ticks or other types of ants.

 Fast Facts